cerealsmok3r/cerealsmok3r/README.md

 - 👋 Hi, I’m @cerealsmok3r
-- 👀 I’m interested in automation and scripting
+- 👀 I’m interested in automation, scripting and machine learning/AI
-- 🌱 I’m currently learning the basic building blocks of python
+- 🌱 I’m currently learning the basic building blocks of python, Javascript and CSS
-- 💞️ I’m looking to collaborate on home automation
+- 💞️ I’m looking to collaborate on a home automation project!
 - 📫 How to reach me at insta @avaaalanche

 <!---